loreanvictor/tmplr/README.md

   - update: README.md
 ```

-☝️ Here the recipe is a single _steps_ command, which is composed of multiple steps (each another command).
+☝️ Here the recipe is a single _steps_ command, which is composed of multiple steps (commands).
 Take a closer look at the initial _read_ command:

 ```yml
   - read: project_name